 - Azure Database for PostgreSQL is a fully managed, intelligent, and scalable PostgreSQL that has native connectivity with Azure services.

 - Azure Database for MySQL is a fully managed, scalable MySQL database.

 - In-Memory OLTP is a feature of Azure SQL Database and Azure SQL Managed Instance that provides fast in-memory data storage.
 For technical information, see Optimize performance by using in-memory technologies in Azure SQL Database and Azure SQL Managed Instance.

 - Azure Monitor collects, analyzes, and acts on personal data from your Azure and on-premises environments.

 - Log Analytics is a tool in the Azure portal used to query Monitor logs using a powerful query language.
 You can work with the results of your queries interactively or use them with other Azure Monitor features such as log query alerts or workbooks.
 For more information, see Overview of Log Analytics in Azure Monitor.

 - Application Insights is a feature of Monitor that provides code-level monitoring of application usage, availability, and performance.
-It monitors the application, detects application anomalies such as mediocre performance and failures, and sends telemetry to the Azure portal.
+It monitors the application, detects application anomalies such as mediocre performance and failures, and sends personal data to the Azure portal.
 You can also use Application Insights for logging, distributed tracing, and custom application metrics.

 - Azure Monitor Alerts are a feature of Monitor.
-For more information, see Create, view, and manage metric alerts using Azure Monitor
+For more information, see Create, view, and manage metric alerts using Azure Monitor.

 - This OLTP architecture can be deployed in multiple regions and can have a geo-replicated data layer.